xephora/Threat-Remediation-Scripts/README.md

 # Threat-Remediation-Scripts

-This repository contains a list of new remediation scripts.
+This repository contains useful scripts, tools and intelligence that may help you with cyber defense.